jamesgurung/newsletter-builder/README.md

 1. Create a Postmark server.

-2. Create an OpenAI account and generate an API key.

-3. Create a general purpose v2 storage account in Microsoft Azure.
+2. Create a general purpose v2 storage account in Microsoft Azure.
     * Add private containers: `photos`, `dataprotection`
     * Within the `dataprotection` blob container, upload a blank file `keys.xml`.
 Generate a SAS URL for this file with read/write permissions and a distant expiry.
 This will be used to store the application's data protection keys so that auth cookies persist across app restarts.
     * Add tables: `articles`, `events`, `newsletters`, `recipients`, `users`